micahwoods/micahwoods.github.io/_posts/2019-06-25-one-simple-trick-better-greens.md

 [Brookside Laboratories](https://www.blinc.com/) now offers this as a standard test, and include a loss on ignition at 360 °C in this test too.

 ![verdure on an off a sample](/img/verdure_2cm.jpg)
 <small><strong>The golf ball reacts with the turfgrass at the top of the 0 to 2 cm profile.
-I prefer testing with the grass (the verdure, or turf canopy) left on the sample, as as right, rather than trimmed off as at left.</strong></small>
+I prefer testing with the grass (the verdure, or turf canopy) on the sample, as as right, rather than trimmed off as at left.</strong></small>

 The interpretation of the results is easy.
 One looks at three things.